 If you've started exploring Korean comics, you've probably seen the words webtoon, manhwa, manga, and maybe manhua used almost interchangeably — sometimes in the same sentence.
 It's confusing, and honestly, even longtime fans mix them up.
-So let's clear it up once and for all.
+I've seen people get weirdly heated about it in comment sections, and I've also seen total beginners freeze up, scared they'll use the "wrong" word and out themselves as new.
+Take a breath.
+None of this is hard, and once you see the pattern you'll never be confused again.

 ✅ The short answer